suecreamm/cnt_generator/README.md

 ![Carbon Nanotubes Generator Demonstration](readmeImg.png)
 <br><br>
 <a href="https://sue-creator.github.io/cnt_generator/" target="_blank" rel="noopener noreferrer">Go to the Web Generator🔮</a><br>
-No one wants to install a program that is only used occasionally and for a short period of time.
+No one wants to install a program that is only used every once in a while and for a short period of time.
 This generates carbon nanotubes' structures on your web browser right away.
 No installation is needed!

 - Main Calculation Code: https://github.com/sue-creator/cnt_generator/blob/main/assets/js/util.js